pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Servos.md

 * DO NOT CONNECT THE SERVOS YET!
 * Confirm and set the servo [center](#center) to your servo manufacturers recommendation.
 For Cyclic this will usually be 1520us, and for Tail it would be 760us.
-* If a servo's center is 760us, make sure to change the min/max and pos/neg scales to 250 instead of 500.
+* If a servo's center is 760us, make sure to change the min/max to -350/350 instead of -700/700, and pos/neg scales to 250 instead of 500.
 * Confirm and set the servo [rate](#rate) as specified by your manufacturer.
 For many digital cyclic servos this is 333Hz and for most tail servos this is 560Hz.

 ### Step 2